r9-d7/Rename-FASTA-Headers/README.md

    name you want the output '.fna' file to have.

-*NOTE:
+*NOTES:*
-  the '.ps1' file performs the function in Windows Powershell,
-  and the '.sh' file performs the function in a Bash shell*
+**the '.ps1' file performs the function in Windows Powershell, and the '.sh' file performs the function in a Bash shell* **before you can run a powershell script, you must open a Powershell command prompt as administrator and set the execution policy to 'Unrestricted*

 To run on Windows,
 1. Open a powershell terminal